-The drive to the trailhead down to Havasu Falls on the Havasupai reservation is gorgeous.
+The drive to the trailhead that heads down to Havasu Falls on the Havasupai Reservation is gorgeous.
 Winding, deserted, rising and falling through desert into forest and back into desert again.
-It dead-ends in a parking lot, pack mule hitching area and helipad grandiosely named Hilltop, AZ.
-This is the only point within the Havasupai reservation that’s connected by road.
+It dead-ends in a parking lot, pack mule hitching area, and helipad grandiosel called Hilltop, Arizona.
+This is the only point within the Havasupai Reservation that’s connected by road.

-As we rounded one of the very first switchbacks we encounter one of those pack animals and it appeared to have had enough.
-It spooked, bolted, pulled on the other horse it was tied to ultimately seemed to collapse.
-Scary stuff as the frustrated wrangler tried to get the animal to stand up again.
-No dice, so he began unloading the poor thing.
+As we rounded one of the very first switchbacks we encountered one of those pack animals and it appeared to have had enough.
+It spooked, bolted, pulled on the other horse it was tied to, and ultimately seemed to collapse.
+The frustrated wrangler tried to get the animal to stand up again but no dice.
+Then he began unloading the poor thing.
 Frankly, some of the hikers heading up the trail looked like they were about to collapse too.

 We’d planned to hike to Havasu Falls last September but terrible flash flooding in August of 2008 closed the area until June of 2009.
 Near the end of the hike down we saw the first signs of flood damage as we passed what used to be Navajo Falls but is now a scarred bank and two new weaker falls.

 A quarter mile further along we finally reached the top of the campground and got our first view of Havasu Falls itself.
 It too was changed by the flooding and water that used to fall via two side-by-side cascades now tumbles down in one single stream.